Celebrate the Year of the Rabbit in London, the biggest Chinese New Year celebrations outside Asia.

 See thrilling martial art performances, including Shaolin kung fu and wing chun, in the martial arts and cultural zone on Charing Cross Road.
 You can also find calligraphy and traditional painting workshops.

-Head to Chinatown from 12pm to 6pm, where you’ll be able to get up close to lion dances and take selfies with Chinese zodiac animals.
+Head to Chinatown where you’ll be able to get up close to lion dances and take selfies with Chinese zodiac animals.
 Or, sit down for a traditional Chinese New Year meal and festive treats in one of Chinatown’s restaurants.

-Follow these 10 tips for Chinese New Year in London to make the most of your time at the event.
+Follow these tips for celebrating Chinese New Year in London:

 How to get to the Chinese New Year event

-The area around Chinatown and Trafalgar Square gets very busy during London's Chinese New Year celebrations, so be sure to plan your route in advance using this travel guide.
+The area around Chinatown and Trafalgar Square gets very busy during London's Chinese New Year celebrations, so be sure to plan your route in advance using Transport for London's Journey Planner.

 About Chinese New Year